OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 Similar to roaming settings, changes to custom properties are stored on in-memory copies of the properties for the current Outlook session.
 To make sure these custom properties will be available in the next session, use [CustomProperties.saveAsync](/javascript/api/outlook/office.customproperties#outlook-office-customproperties-saveasync-member(1)).

 These add-in-specific, item-specific custom properties can only be accessed by using the `CustomProperties` object.
 These properties are different from the custom, MAPI-based [UserProperties](/office/vba/api/Outlook.UserProperties) in the Outlook object model, and extended properties in Exchange Web Services (EWS).
-You cannot directly access `CustomProperties` by using the Outlook object model, EWS, or REST.
+You can't directly access `CustomProperties` by using the Outlook object model, EWS, or REST.
 To learn how to access `CustomProperties` using EWS or REST, see the section [Get custom properties using EWS or REST](#get-custom-properties-using-ews-or-rest).

+> [!NOTE]
+> Custom properties are only available to the add-in that created them and only through the mail item in which they were saved.
+Because of this, properties set while in compose mode aren't transmitted to recipients of the mail item.
+When a message or appointment with custom properties is sent, its properties can be accessed from the item in the Sent Items folder.
+To allow recipients to receive the custom data your add-in sets, consider using [InternetHeaders](internet-headers.md) instead.

 ### Using custom properties

 Before you can use custom properties, you must load them by calling the [loadCustomPropertiesAsync](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) method.
-After you have created the property bag, you can use the [set](/javascript/api/outlook/office.customproperties#outlook-office-customproperties-set-member(1)) and [get](/javascript/api/outlook/office.customproperties) methods to add and retrieve custom properties.
+After you've created the property bag, you can use the [set](/javascript/api/outlook/office.customproperties#outlook-office-customproperties-set-member(1)) and [get](/javascript/api/outlook/office.customproperties) methods to add and retrieve custom properties.
 You must use the [saveAsync](/javascript/api/outlook/office.customproperties#outlook-office-customproperties-saveasync-member(1)) method to save any changes that you make to the property bag.

  > [!NOTE]
+ > When using custom properties in Outlook add-ins, keep in mind that:
+ >
- > Because Outlook on Mac doesn't cache custom properties, if the user's network goes down, mail add-ins in Outlook on Mac would not be able to access their custom properties.
+ > - Outlook on Mac doesn't cache custom properties.
+If the user's network goes down, add-ins in Outlook on Mac wouldn't be able to access their custom properties.
+ > - In Outlook on Windows, custom properties saved while in compose mode only persist after the item being composed is closed or after `Office.context.mailbox.item.saveAsync` is called.

 ### Custom properties example